 A boy from the back of the room suddenly got up, whooping as he walked to the front of the room, giving the guy a ‘bro hug.’

-“Nice to have you back, man,” The boy – who Freya know recognised as Jason – said as he led the other boy down to the back of the room.
+“Nice to have you back, man,” the boy – who Freya now recognised as Jason – said as he led the other boy down to the back of the room.

 Freya came to the conclusion that the boy must have been here before she arrived.
 She had swapped schools a few years back after a particularly cruel group of kids had cornered her in the hallway of her old school.
 Luckily, nothing like that had happened here.